meysam-kazemi/tooth-infection/README.md

 - One of the problems of this contest is the lack of abnormal photos.
 - The number of abnormal teeth is **71**, and the number of normal teeth is about **8000**, and this reduces the performance of the model.
 ## Solution
-- One of the methods that I thought would solve this problem to some extent was **agumenting** abnormal images.
+- One of the methods that I thought would solve this problem to some extent was **augmenting** abnormal images.

 # TODO: